 “I was banned from the Union of Bulgarian Composers, for hooliganism.
 And I resigned from the National Radio Big Band because they could not stand Bossa Nova and told me what to play.
 The communists said: “What is this?
 You can not resign.”
 So, I asked them: “Where in the Constitution of the People’s Republic of Bulgaria does it say so?
 So, a citizen of this republic can not resign?”
 They said I had a “very big mouth” and told me to “watch out”.

 He was also “invited” to join the Communist Party.
 When he refused, he was warned.
 They came up to him three times.
-After the third time, it was time.
+After the third time, he had to go.
 “I knew I had to get the hell out of Bulgaria”, Leviev says.
 Because he had a child, the decision to defect was not easy for him at all.

 He took all risks and defected.
 On that train which left Sofia one evening in 1970, he could have been caught and then punished, as an enemy of the state.
 But he made it to Germany, then to America.